amzamora/alonsozamorano.me/posts/understanding-hindley-milner.md

 date: '2025-06-06'
 ---

-<u>Disclaimer:</u> Before starting, be warned this post is heavily inspired by the video series [Type Systems: Lambda calculus to Hindley-Milner](https://youtu.be/b5VhYkvOk30?list=PLoyEIY-nZq_uipRkxG79uzAgfqDuHzot-) by Adam Jones.
+<u>Disclaimer:</u> Before starting, be warned this post is inspired by the video series [Type Systems: Lambda calculus to Hindley-Milner](https://youtu.be/b5VhYkvOk30?list=PLoyEIY-nZq_uipRkxG79uzAgfqDuHzot-) by Adam Jones.
 I strongly recommend you watch this if you, like me, has been struggling to get into Hindley-Milner, and type theory in general.

+<!-- more -->

 Hindley-Milner is a type system for the lambda calculus.
-A type system is a set of rules for assigning a type to expressions for a particular language.
-They serve to check annotated types are correct.
-Also, they allow to infer types and check that values passed to operations make sense.
+A type system is a set of rules for assigning types to expressions.
+They can verify that annotated types are correct, or infer the types.
 On the other hand, lambda calculus is a mathematical system created to reason about computation.

-<!-- more -->
+Is like a really really small programming language.

-This type system was originally described by J. Roger Hindley in [1969](https://www.cs.tufts.edu/~nr/cs257/archive/roger-hindley/principal-type-scheme.pdf) for combinatory logic.
+The type system was originally described by J. Roger Hindley in [1969](https://www.cs.tufts.edu/~nr/cs257/archive/roger-hindley/principal-type-scheme.pdf) for combinatory logic.
 Then, rediscovered by Robin Milner in [1978](https://homepages.inf.ed.ac.uk/wadler/papers/papers-we-love/milner-type-polymorphism.pdf) for the ML programming language.
 Finally, Damas formalized the type system for lambda calculus in [1984](https://era.ed.ac.uk/bitstream/handle/1842/13555/Damas1984.Pdf?sequence=1&isAllowed=y).

-The core value of Handley-Milner is to support generic programming while not needing type annotations.
+The core value of Handley-Milner is to support generic programming while mostly not needing type annotations.
 With the Hindley-Milner system, the most general type for an expression can be inferred.

 Most popular languages that use variations of this system include [Haskell](https://www.haskell.org/), [OCaml](https://ocaml.org/), [Rust](https://www.rust-lang.org/), [Swift](https://www.swift.org/),  [Elm](https://elm-lang.org/) and [Gleam](https://gleam.run/).

 ## How this looks in practice?

-The easiest way to implement a type system is to require type annotations and then check that literals match with the annotation.
-Another alternative, is to not require annotations, but some expressions will still need them to disambiguate.
+The easiest way to implement a type system is to require type annotations, and then verify that incosistencies don't exist.
+The other easiest way to implement a type system it's to make the language sytanx directed.
+Meaning and integer literal always going to be an integer, unless stated otherwise.

+This requires less type annotations, but some expressions will still need them to disambiguate.
+For example:

 ```python
 list = []